Water harvesting is no different than renewable energy –

 It sounds like an extreme approach, yet aging infrastructure costs may push more and more responsibility on facility managers to meet their own water demands.
 The Bullitt Center is one of the first buildings in the U.S. to pursue net-zero water.

-is technologically feasible for existing buildings, costs are another matter, as are square footage limitations and code complications.
+While net-zero water is technologically feasible for existing buildings, costs are another matter, as are square footage limitations and code complications.
 This approach is best suited for new construction, where space can be set aside from the onset for storage tanks, additional piping, and filtration systems.

 FMs in existing buildings can nonetheless steer their facilities toward water independence with a host of conservation strategies that capture, process, and recycle this natural resource.
 Improve your bottom line and your sustainability commitments with these five strategies that reclaim greywater and stormwater.